vboyev-MSFT/defender-docs/defender-endpoint/defender-endpoint-demonstration-smartscreen-url-reputation.md

 - [Download blocked due to URL reputation](https://demo.smartscreen.msft.net/download/malwaredemo/freevideo.exe)

-  Launching this link should render a message similar to the Malware page message.
+  Launching this link should render a warning that the download was blocked as being unsafe by Microsoft Edge.

 ### Exploit page